Home Compare CSL vs WEIR.L

 Carlisle Companies vs The Weir Group: Which Stock Looks Stronger in 2026?

-Carlisle Companies holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-The Weir does not offset that deficit through any equally strong structural edge elsewhere.
+Carlisle Companies holds the cleaner structural position, with the lead spread across profitability and valuation.
+The Weir still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CSL: Russell 1000, WEIR.L: STOXX 600).

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-Carlisle Companies Incorporated leads by 16 points on the overall comparison score.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+The overall score gap is 17 points in favour of Carlisle Companies Incorporated.

 Trajectory Similarity